What is a Florida Tenancy by the Entirety?

-Can You Create a Tenancy by the Entirety by Adding Spouse to Title?
+Can You Create a Tenancy by the Entirety by Adding Your Spouse to Title?

 Can All Property be Tenants by Entireties?

 Most states that protect from creditors tenants by entireties property afford the protection only to real property.
 In Florida, unlike most other states, all types of property—including all real property, tangible personal property, and intangible personal property—may be owned by a married couple as tenants by the entirety.

 Florida residents who maintain property or accounts in states other than Florida are subject to exemption laws of the state where the property is located.
-Some state laws provide tenants by entireties asset protections like Florida.
 Florida residents may assert entireties protection for property they jointly own in any entireties state.
 On the other hand, Florida’s tenants by the entireties protection is afforded to real property and tangible personal property located in Florida, even if owned by debtors who reside permanently outside Florida.
-A non-resident can therefore protect real estate or financial accounts acquired in Florida and titled as tenants by entireties.
+A non-resident can protect real estate or financial accounts acquired in Florida and titled as tenants by entireties.

-In Florida, tenancy by the entirety is relatively quick and simple effective asset protection against individual judgments against either spouse.
+In Florida, tenants by entireties ownership is relatively quick and simple effective asset protection against individual judgments against either spouse.
 There is little legal work or expense in arranging property ownership by the entireties.

 Tenancy by the entirety, however, may not provide secure asset protection for some people over the long term.
 First, a divorce between the spouses immediately converts the tenants by the entireties ownership into a joint tenancy as tenants in common between the former spouses.
-After divorce, the debtor’s share of the property would immediately be exposed to creditors of the formerly protected debtor spouse.
+After divorce, the debtor’s share of the property would immediately be exposed to creditors.
 Likewise, a death of one spouse terminates tenants by the entireties and vests the property solely in the surviving spouse.
-If the surviving spouse has creditors, the asset protection afforded by the tenants by the entireties ownership is lost.
+The entire asset would be exposed to a surviving spouse’s judgment creditors.
 Sometimes tenants by the entireties ownership creates issues for estate planning when spouses want different estate plans.

 Tenants by the Entirety in Bankruptcy